Satisfactory Academic Progress

 Failure to Meet Minimum Satisfactory Academic Progress Standards

-Financial aid warning (formerly referred to as financial aid probation).
+Financial aid warning.
 Financial aid warning is a status assigned to a student who fails to make financial aid satisfactory academic progress at an institution that evaluates academic progress at the end of each term.
 The financial aid warning status lasts for one term.
 If after the financial aid warning term the student is not demonstrating financial aid satisfactory academic progress, the student becomes ineligible for financial aid (financial aid terminated).

 Financial aid terminated.
 Financial Aid Terminated is a status assigned to students who have lost their financial aid eligibility due to failure to demonstrate financial aid satisfactory academic progress.
-Students whose financial aid eligibility has been terminated may appeal the termination.
+Students whose financial aid eligibility has been terminated may appeal.

 Appeal of Financial Aid Termination